-- 5.97 Similarly, Trafalgar Dock, which had been designed for 1830s for deep-sea sailing ships could, by 1900, only take coastal and canal traffic.
-The need for rapid turnarounds also made the half tide dock system inefficient. - 5.98 The 1890s saw the start of a significant period of alteration and refurbishment to Hartley's northern docks, a programme which was largely complete by the time of the OS map revised 1906-07 (fig. 31)69.
+- 5.98 Similarly, Trafalgar Dock, which had been designed for 1830s for deep-sea sailing ships could, by 1900, only take coastal and canal traffic.
+The need for rapid turnarounds also made the half tide dock system inefficient. - 5.99 The 1890s saw the start of a significant period of alteration and refurbishment to Hartley's northern docks, a programme which was largely complete by the time of the OS map revised 1906-07 (fig. 31).
 The 6 graving docks at Sandon Dock were replaced by an extension of a new branch dock as part of Huskisson Dock.
-Wellington Half Tide Dock and Sandon Basin were merged and replaced by Sandon Half Tide Dock, which remains extant. - 5.99 Wellington Dock has subsequently been infilled for the United Utilities Waste Treatment Plant (summary provided in Chapter 2).
-The infill of Wellington Dock was supported by Historic England in part because of the long-term potential for the proposals to be reversible.
+Wellington Half Tide Dock and Sandon Basin were merged and replaced by Sandon Half Tide Dock, which remains extant.